davetron5000/angular-rails-book/bootstrap.md

 [bower]: http://bower.io

 The same cannot be said for RubyGems.
-While it's nice that it's at least _possibile_ to use RubyGems to manage front-end assets, doing so has two problems.
+While it's nice that it's at least _possible_ to use RubyGems to manage front-end assets, doing so has two problems.

 First, it creates an abstraction between our `Gemfile` and our